CANNING TOMATO SOUP BASE

 INGREDIENTS

-• 4 cups finely chopped pitted peeled peaches
+• 4 cups crushed or finely chopped peaches (about 3 pounds peaches)